rishiiih/Ecommerce-Follow-Along/README.md

 This milestone focused on securely handling user registration on the backend, including the crucial step of password encryption.
 This is essential for protecting user data and maintaining security best practices.

+## Milestone 7: Backend Login Endpoint and Password Validation 🚀

+✅ Login Endpoint Implementation Created a backend route to handle user login.
+Accepted user credentials (email/username and password) from the frontend.

+✅ User Authentication Process Retrieved the corresponding user from the database using the provided email.
+If the user does not exist, returned an error: "User does not exist."
+Used bcrypt.compare to compare the entered password with the stored hashed password.
+If the passwords matched, authenticated the user and proceeded to login.
+If they did not match, returned an authentication error.

+✅ Security Measures Ensured that passwords were stored as hashes using bcrypt to maintain security.
+Handled potential security vulnerabilities, such as brute-force attacks.

+✅ README Update Documented Milestone 7 progress in this README file.
+This milestone introduced the backend authentication process, enabling users to log in securely by verifying their credentials against stored, encrypted passwords.
+This is crucial for maintaining data security and user authentication in the application.

+## Milestone 8: Product Card Component and Homepage Layout 🚀

+✅ Frontend Product Card Component Designed and implemented a reusable Product Card component.
+Utilized props to dynamically render product details like name, image, and price.

+✅ Homepage Layout for Products Created a responsive homepage to display multiple Product Cards.
+Used Grid/Flexbox for optimal layout and user experience.

+## Milestone 9: Product Input Form 🚀

+✅ Product Form Implementation

+Designed a form for adding product details such as name, price, and description.
+Implemented an option for uploading multiple product images.
+✅ Database Integration

+Structured the form to send product data to the backend for storage in MongoDB.
+Ensured proper validation and error handling.
+✅ README Update

+Documented Milestone 9 progress in this README file.
+This milestone focused on enabling product input, which is essential for expanding the e-commerce platform by allowing users to add new products dynamically.

+## Milestone 10: Product Schema and API Endpoint 🚀

+✅ Product Schema Implementation Defined a Product Schema in Mongoose.
+Implemented validation for fields like name, price, and image URL.

+✅ API Endpoint for Adding Products Created a POST endpoint to store product details in MongoDB.
+Ensured proper validation before saving the data.

+## Milestone 11: Dynamic Product Display 🚀

+✅ Fetching Product Data Created an endpoint to retrieve all stored products from MongoDB.
+Implemented API call logic in the frontend to fetch data dynamically.

+✅ Displaying Products Passed fetched product data to the Product Card component.
+Rendered product information dynamically on the homepage.

+## Milestone 12: My Products Page 🚀

+✅ Filtering Products by User Email
+Created a backend endpoint to retrieve products associated with the logged-in user's email.
+Queried the MongoDB database to fetch only those products matching the user's email.

+✅ Fetching Data on the Frontend
+Implemented an API call to request user-specific product data from the backend.
+Stored the retrieved data in the application state for dynamic rendering.

+✅ Displaying User's Products
+Passed the fetched data to the Product Card component.
+Rendered the products dynamically on the "My Products" page.

+## Milestone 13: Editing Uploaded Products 🚀

+✅ Backend Update Endpoint
+Created an endpoint to receive and update product details in MongoDB.
+Implemented logic to find the product by its ID and modify the existing data.

+✅ Frontend Edit Button
+Added an Edit button to each product card.
+When clicked, it fetches the product details and auto-fills the form.

+✅ Updating Product Data
+Allowed users to modify product details directly within the form.
+Implemented a Save Changes feature to update product details in the database.

+## Milestone 14: Deleting Products 🚀

+✅ Backend Delete Endpoint
+Created an endpoint to delete a product by its ID from MongoDB.
+Implemented logic to find the product and remove it from the database.

+✅ Frontend Delete Button
+Added a Delete button to each product card.
+When clicked, it sends the product ID to the server endpoint for deletion.

+✅ Updating UI After Deletion
+Ensured the product is removed from the frontend dynamically after successful deletion.
+Implemented confirmation prompts before deletion for better user experience.

+## Milestone 15: Navbar Component 🚀

+✅ Creating the Navbar Component
+Designed a Nav component with links to key pages:
+Home
+My Products
+Add Product
+Cart

+✅ Making the Navbar Responsive
+Ensured the Navbar adapts to all screen sizes.
+Implemented a mobile-friendly design with a collapsible menu.

+✅ Reusing the Navbar Across Pages
+Added the Nav component to all application pages.
+Ensured smooth and intuitive navigation between different sections.